-Creative ad tech is on the cusp of a revolution, and VCs should take note – TechCrunch
+Creative adtech is on the cusp of a revolution, and VCs should take note – TechCrunch

-2021 has been a good year to be an ad tech investor.
+2021 has been a good year to be an adtech investor.
 Valuations are surging, Wall Street is happy and exits are frequent and satisfying.
 It’s the perfect time to double down and invest in an area that has been largely ignored but is poised for major upside in the next few years: Digital creative ad technology.

 Think about it.
-When was the last time we saw a major ad tech funding round that was directed at the actual ads themselves — the messages people actually see everyday?
+When was the last time we saw a major adtech funding round that was directed at the actual ads themselves — the messages people actually see everyday?
 I’d argue that now is the perfect time.

 The adtech startups that can figure out how to adapt ads that can interact with the remote control, a synced smartphone or voice commands — maybe even make them shoppable — can theoretically produce a game-changer.

-Here are five reasons why VCs should consider ratcheting up their investment into ad tech startups building the next generation of creative tools:
+Here are five reasons why VCs should consider ratcheting up their investment into adtech startups building the next generation of creative tools:

 Creative tech is far from being saturated